psu-psychology/psych-490-reproducibility-2023-spring-notes/README.md

 ## Contents

 - `src/`: Source files for the lecture notes
 - `docs/:` Output of the rendering process.
-The root of the site available at <https://github.com/psu-psychology/psych-490-reproducibility-2023-spring-notes>.
+The root of the site can be viewed at <https://psu-psychology.github.io/psych-490-reproducibility-2023-spring-notes/>.
 - `shiny`: Files related to an in-progress Shiny application.